Trackvia/formula-compiler/README.md

 * The header is defined by `**header**`
 * The body is defined by `**body**`
 * A new macro is defined by `macro: <macro name>` Followed by text that is tabbed out.
 The syntax is similar to python.
 Hard tabs and soft tabs will both work.
+Macros can be alphanumeric and use underscores
 * Comments are any line that starts with `#`
 * To reference a macro in the body use `$$<macro name>`